Peter554/StainTools/README.rst

 Install
 ========

-``pip install staintools``
+``pip install staintools`` + install SPAMS (see below)

-**NOTE:** StainTools requires the SPAMS (SPArse Modeling Software) package.
+StainTools requires the SPAMS (SPArse Modeling Software) package.
 Please find out about this `here <http://spams-devel.gforge.inria.fr>`__.
 This may be installed via conda.
 For example, see `here <https://github.com/conda-forge/python-spams-feedstock>`__.
-Alternatively, a version under development is currently available from the PyPI testing site - run ``pip install --index-url https://test.pypi.org/simple/ spams``.
+Alternatively, a version is currently available from the PyPI testing site - run ``pip install --index-url https://test.pypi.org/simple/ spams``.
 Hopefully, SPAMS will soon be available on the main PyPI.

 Docs
 ====